msdavid/fiji/.Q/srs.md

 ### 4.1 User Interfaces
 *   The primary user interface will be a web application built with Next.js and styled with Tailwind UI.
 *   The UI must be responsive.
 *   **Event Detail Page:** Will show event information, signup/withdraw buttons for volunteers, and roster management tools for authorized users.
+For recurring events, it will clearly indicate if it's a template or an instance, and provide navigation to other instances or the template.
 *   **Working Group Pages:** Will include a list page, a creation page, and a detail page with member management for authorized users.
 *   Other UI notes as per existing SRS.

 ### 4.2 Software Interfaces
 *   **FastAPI Backend API:**
     *   CRUD endpoints for core entities (users, roles, events).
+        *   `POST /events` and `PUT /events/{event_id}`: Request body will accept an optional `recurrenceRule` object.
+If provided, the event is treated as a template.
+The response will indicate if an event is a template or an instance.
     *   `GET /users/search?q={query}`.
-    *   Event Participation:
+    *   Event Participation (applies to individual event instances):
         *   `POST /events/{event_id}/signup`
         *   `DELETE /events/{event_id}/signup`
         *   `GET /events/{event_id}/assignments`